noahpking/foot-fatigue-index/README.md

 1. Highest Risk Categories

 Nurses and warehouse workers scored the highest on average fatigue, indicating consistent physical strain due to prolonged time on feet and demanding shifts.
-These findings suggest that targeted interventions should prioritize workers in high-intensity roles where fatigue risk is persistently.
+These findings suggest that targeted interventions should prioritize workers in high-intensity roles where fatigue risk is persistently elevated.

 2. Fatigue Risk Varies Greatly by Job Type